opentensor/bittensor/neurons/text/prompting/miners/open_llama/README.md

-## Open_llama Miner
+## OpenLLaMA Miner
-Open_llama Language Model Serving with BitTensor
+OpenLLaMA Language Model Serving with BitTensor
 This code is for running the Open_llama model by OpenLM-Research through the BitTensor framework.

 # Overview